asmusz-adobe/AdobeSign-Resources/Answers/e-sig-definition.md

 2. Identifies the “signers” (or other possible “participants”) in some way.
 3. Captures the date and time the signature took place.
 Additionally (but not necessarily required for legality) it captures the “location” the signing took place.

 That’s pretty much it!
-See, I told you I’d make it simple! 🙂
+See, I told you it's simple! 🙂

 Now … some/most laws pertaining to e-signature add some additional things, which mainly consist of these additional safeguards: